Azerbaijan Medical University: Undergraduate

+Specialty Training

 Military Medical Faculty

 The Military Medical Faculty under the Ministry of Defence prepares professional military medical officers in the Azerbaijani Armed Forces.
 It was founded on 25 May 2000.
 The duration of study is 2 years.
 Since August 2000, the male alumni of the Medical University completing their fourth year have been selected for admission to this faculty.
 The cadets have been admitted to the 1st course of "military doctors" faculty of the Military Medical School since 2006.

 Affiliations

 The university is a member of the Caucasus University Association.
 In the spring of 2017, the heads of the Azerbaijan Medical University (AMU) and Turkish Koç University signed a memorandum of cooperation.
 One of the main points of the memorandum was the consent to the exchange of doctors and residents.

 Hostels

-University also provides hostels for its students.
-There are 6 student hostels: 2 of them are for girls, 2 for boys and 2 hostels for foreign students.
-The hostels are equipped with reading rooms, libraries, TVs, which allow watching world channels through satellite antennas.
+There are 6 student dormitories at Azerbaijan Medical University.
+Two are for male students, two for female students, and the other two are designated for international students.
+The dormitories are equipped with study rooms, a library, and televisions with satellite antennas, providing access to international channels.
+Each floor of the dormitory buildings features lounges and guest rooms where students can meet with their visitors.